 In his 1988 novel, Anything for Billy, McMurtry continued to undermine the mythic view of the Old West.
 A sophisticated and historically informed portrait of Billy the Kid, Anything for Billy portrays the famous gunslinger as a charismatic but confused young man swept along by social and political forces he cannot control or really understand.
 McMurtry gives a similar treatment to the popular myths concerning Calamity Jane in his 1990 novel, Buffalo Girls.

-A sophisticated observer of both the "Old" and the "New" West, McMurtry has also written several essays on western cultural life and western films.
+A sophisticated observer of both the “Old” and the “New” West, McMurtry died on March 25, 2021.